kawanet/promistache/README.md

 - Lambdas used for sections should not be cached.
 - Lambdas used for sections should parse with the current delimiters.
 - Lambdas used for sections should receive the raw section string.
-- Standalone tags should not require a newline to follow them.
-- Standalone tags should not require a newline to precede them.

 ### GitHub